AWehenkel/phd-thesis/README.md

-# PhD Thesis
-# From Black-Box to Hybrid Generative Models
+# PhD Thesis: *From Black-Box to Hybrid Generative Models*
 ---
 My baby.